gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 * Entities in Rich Snippet Encodings: Software applications, events, people, products, videos and breadcrumb( a breadcrumb trail on a page indicates the page's position in the  site hierarchy.
 A user can navigate all the way up in the site hierarchy, one level at a time, by starting from the last breadcrumb in the breadcrumb trail
 • for example, Books › Authors › Ann Leckie ›...
+* The itemprop attribute is used to label properties of a movie
+* add the itemscope element to the HTML tag that encloses information about the item, and you can specify the type of item using the itemtype attribute like this
 ## 7. Clustering

 ### What's Clustering?